-Tocols comprise a chromanol ring with a C16 phytol side chain, which can be either saturated (tocopherols) or unsaturated (tocotrienols).
-Tocopherols and tocotrienols each exist in four forms in wheat, which differ in the number and positions of methyl groups on the chromanol ring and are called α , β , γ and δ .
-Although the name 'Vitamin E' has been applied to all tocols, they differ in their activity with α -tocopherol being the most active form (Bramley et al. 2000).
-Currently, only α -tocopherol is considered to possess vitamin E activity (EFSA NDA Panel 2015).
+Tocols comprise a chromanol ring with a C16 phytol side chain, which can be either saturated (tocopherols) or unsaturated (tocotrienols) Tocopherols and tocotrienols each exist in four forms in wheat, which differ in the number and positions of methyl groups on the chromanol ring and are called $\alpha$ , $\beta$ , $\gamma$ and $\delta$ .
+Although the name "Vitamin E" has been applied to all tocols, that they differ in their activity with $\alpha$ -tocopherol being the most active form (Bramley et al., 2000).
+Currently, only $\alpha$ -tocopherol is considered to possess vitamin E activity (EFSA Panel on Dietetic Products, Nutrition, and Allergies 2015).